Skip to content

 License Information⚓︎

 You need to declare the license(s) used for distributing your components.
-E.g. if you use the Apache License you can use
+E.g. if you use the Apache License you can use:

 <licenses>